 A factoring company may charge additional fees outside of your factoring rate for things like invoice-processing, ACH or wire transfer, startup, maintenance, etc. While some companies will roll all these anticipated costs into a slightly higher factoring rate, others will charge on a case-by-case basis.
 The extra fees aren’t necessarily bad, as long as the factoring company is up front about them and you know what to expect.
 What you’ll need to watch out for are ‘hidden’ fees – anything you get charged for that wasn’t or isn’t openly discussed when asked.

 Still have questions about the cost of factoring?
-Reach out to RTS Financial today.
+Contact RTS International today to learn more.